Unity Center to Open New Withdrawal Management Service in Spring of 2024

 • Referrals for follow-up care within the community for treatment services

-Patients are projected to stay on average two to three days and will receive assistance with:
+Patients will be able to stay for up to five days and will receive assistance with:

 • Referrals and connection to community resources reflecting their need and desire for services.